varunanand2006/varunanand2006/README.md

 * **GenTerp:** An AI-powered discovery and schedule planner designed specifically for UMD GenEd courses, built with TypeScript.
 * **AI Chess Engine:** A 1600 ELO Chess engine making use of tree purning algorithms, caching, and subprocesses in a pygame GUI.

-### What I'm Currently Up To
-* **Studying:** Deepening my knowledge in advanced algorithms, data structures, and core computer science concepts.
-* **Exploring:** Expanding my backend development skills and looking for new opportunities in big tech and ML spaces.

 ### Certifications
 * **AWS Certified Cloud Practitioner**
 * **Building with the Claude API**